cedricrey/Adobe-Campaign-Tools/Javascript/PhantomConnector/README.md

     width : 600,
     height : 320
     },
-  //onPageLoadedScript : "console.log(page.content);",
   onPageLoadedScript : "page.zoomFactor = 0.5;  var base64 = page.renderBase64('PNG');console.log(base64);"
-  //jsToLoad : "nms:campaign.js"
+  //jsToLoad : "nms:campaign.js" //this is an example, but don't do this, nms:campaign.js as it will crash the browser...
   });

   var test = tester.run();
   //setOption('LOGS', test );